Code-Institute-Submissions/dirk-gently/README.md

 ### Features Left to Implement
 - JavaScript can be used to make the form send emails.
 However, this is outside the scope of this project.
-- The social media icons do not link to social media profiles.
-Creating fake profiles to remedy this would violate the social media plaforms' terms of use.
+- Whereas the icons for Facebook, Google+ and Twitter link to fan pages on those sites, the LinkedIn icon does not link to anything.

 ## Technologies Used